RichardMoot/Grail0/README.md

 # The Grail Theorem Prover

-Grail is a modern, flexible and robust parser/automated theorem prover for multimodal categorial grammars.
+Grail is a bare-bones but flexible and robust parser/automated theorem prover for multimodal categorial grammars.
 It is designed to allow students and researchers to design and experiment with their grammars.